Which Test Is Best For You? ACT or SAT?

 - There are 215 MC (multiple choice) questions on the ACT compared to 152 MC questions on the SAT.
 You are given 40 minutes for the essay on the ACT compared to 50 minutes on the SAT.

-- If you are applying to STEM programs or the sciences, the fact that the ACT has a science section which allows you to do well, showcasing your science chops, can be a plus for you.
+- If you are applying to STEM programs or the sciences, the fact that the ACT has a science section that allows you to do well, showcasing your science chops, can be a plus for you.

 - Does NOT provide the formulas for math.